 Good Morning Foodies!

-Dried Fava Beans—carry in your wallet-meant you would always have money on hand.
+Dried Fava Beans—carry in your wallet-you would always have money on hand.

 Blessed Bread in Freezer-throw crumbs out in bad storms to protect you.

 Blessed Bread Shapes: Round (circle of life); Oval (Easter); Cross.

 Bread Crumbs Spread Around Altar-represents St. Joseph’s carpenter dust.

 Never meat on the altar—only seafood (because this holiday usually falls during Lent)